michael2012z/BitBible/markdown/KJV/files/Ps.md

 30. I will greatly praise the Lord with my mouth; yea, I will praise him among the multitude.

-31. For he shall stand at the right hand of the poor, to save him from those that condemn his soul.those…: Heb. the judges of
+31. For he shall stand at the right hand of the poor, to save him from those that condemn his soul.

 ## Psalms 110